 So what does someone with so much spare change spend his cash on?
-Private jets, million dollar mansions and private golf courses are just some of Jordan’s expenses, with a detailed look at everything the great man splurges his net worth on below.
+Private jets, million dollar mansions and private golf courses are just some of Jordan’s expenses, with a detailed look at everything Michael Jordan’s net worth is spent on.

-- His total net worth is reported to be $2.6 billion and continues to climb thanks to the increasing value of his NBA team, the Charlotte Hornets, and the Jordan Brand.
+- The total Michael Jordan net worth is reported to be AU$2.7 billion (US1.7 billion) and continues to climb thanks to the increasing value of his NBA team, the Charlotte Hornets, and the Jordan Brand.

 - Jordan made roughly $126 million during his playing days, with $88 million of that coming in his final two seasons at the Bulls.

 - It’s reported Jordan makes in excess of $140 million a year from his Nike sponsorship.

 - The Nike/Jordan partnership has a yearly revenue of over $4.2 billion.